badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

   - **Method 1:** Using scikit-learn library: `sklearn.decomposition.PCA()`
   - **Method 2:** Using NumPy, SciPy libraries

-Here are the steps of calculating PCA using the covariance matrix and use eigenvalue decomposition to obtain the eigenvectors and eigenvalues.
-Here are the steps to apply :
- - 1. Standardise the data
- - 2. Compute the covariance matrix and use eigenvalue decomposition to obtain the eigenvectors and eigenvalues.
- - 3. Select the k largest eigenvalues and their associated eigenvectors.
- - 4. Transform the data into a k dimensional subspace using those k eigenvectors.

-#### Q18.1- Case 1 : Using scikit-learn library
+### Q15.1- Case 1 : Using scikit-learn library

-- This method is based on using `sklearn.decomposition.PCA()`, where n is the number of PCA components
+- This method is based on using `sklearn.decomposition.PCA(n_components=n)`, where n is the number of PCA components
 - How to choose the correct number of PCA Components ?
   - The first principal components that capture the most significant variance in the data
   - Example 97% or 99% of data variability.
 - If we found the correct component number, example: n=2,  then we use the next code : PCA(n_components=2)

-#### Q18.2- Case 2: Using NumPy, SciPy libraries:
+### Q15.2- Case 2: Using NumPy, SciPy libraries:

 - This method consists on applying PCA using the eigenvalue decomposition, which is based on finding the eigenvectors and eigenvalues.
 - Here are the consecutive steps to apply this method:
-    1. Standardise the data
+    1. Standardise the data.
     2. Compute the covariance matrix and use eigenvalue decomposition to obtain the eigenvectors and eigenvalues.
     3. Select the k largest eigenvalues and their associated eigenvectors.
     4. Transform the data into a k dimensional subspace using those k eigenvectors.

-### Q19- Why do we need to find eigenvalues and eigenvectors in PCA?
-- In PCA, finding eigenvalues and eigenvectors is a crucial step in transforming the original data into a new coordinate system (principal components) that captures the maximum variance.
-- PCA begins by calculating the **covariance matrix** of the original data.
-This matrix summarizes the relationships between different variables.
+### Q16- What are Eigenvalues and Eigenvectors ?

+- More details can be found under probabil
 - **Eigenvalues:** The eigenvalues of the covariance matrix represent the variance of the data along the corresponding eigenvectors.
 Larger eigenvalues indicate directions of maximum variance, and smaller eigenvalues indicate directions of minimum variance.
 - **Eigenvectors:** Eigenvectors are the directions (principal components) in which the data varies the most.
-Each eigenvector corresponds to a principal component,
+Each eigenvector corresponds to a principal component.

+### Q17- Why do we need to find eigenvalues and eigenvectors in PCA?

+- In PCA, finding eigenvalues and eigenvectors is a crucial step in transforming the original data into a new coordinate system (principal components) that captures the maximum variance.
+- PCA begins by calculating the **covariance matrix** of the original data which, summarizes the relationships between different variables.
 - The principal component directions are given by the eigenvectors of the matrix, and the magnitudes of the components are given by the eigenvalues.
 - The eigenvectors are ranked in order of their corresponding eigenvalues.
-- The first few eigenvectors (principal components) with the largest eigenvalues capture the most significant variance in the data ( 97% or 99% of data variability).
+Then, the first few eigenvectors (principal components) with the largest eigenvalues capture the most significant variance in the data ( 97% or 99% of data variability).
+- Larger eigenvalues indicate directions of maximum variance, and smaller eigenvalues indicate directions of minimum variance.
 - By choosing a subset of these components, you can effectively reduce the dimensionality of the data while retaining the most important information.

-**Note:**
 - Eigenvectors are orthogonal, meaning they are perpendicular to each other.
 This orthogonality ensures that the principal components are uncorrelated, simplifying the interpretation of the transformed data.

-### Q20- What does Singular Value Decomposition (SVD) means ?
+### Q18- What does Singular Value Decomposition (SVD) mean ?

 - Singular Value Decomposition (SVD) is a mathematical technique widely used in linear algebra and numerical analysis.
 - is often used to reduce the number of features or dimensions in a dataset.
 - The singular values obtained from the decomposition can be used to identify the most important components or features, and the corresponding vectors can be used to transform the data into a lower-dimensional space.